Arm-Locking Frequency Noise Suppression for Astronomical Middle-Frequency Interferometric Gravitational Wave Observatory: Acknowledgments

 \section{Acknowledgments}

+We thank the referees for their critical readings of the manuscript and helpful comments.
+We also thank Yong Tang for helpful discussions.
 This work is supported by the National Key Research and Development Program of China (Grant No.~2021YFC2201901) and in part by the NSFC under grant No.~12147103.
 J.N. would like to thank the International Centre for Theoretical Physics (ICTP) and the Korea Institute for Advanced Study (KIAS) for the warm hospitality during the final stage of this work.